deckhouse/virtualization/docs/ADMIN_GUIDE.md

         max: 16Gi
         step: 1Gi
       coreFractions: [20, 50, 100]
+      defaultCoreFraction: 100  # Default value for the 5–8 core range
     # For a range of 9–16 cores, it is possible to use 9–32 GB of RAM in 1 GB increments.
     # You can use dedicated cores if needed.
     # Some `corefraction` options are available.